canonical/rockcraft/docs/tutorials/chisel.rst

     Executed: stage hello
     Executed: prime hello
     Executed parts lifecycle
-    Exported to OCI archive 'chisel-hello_1.0_amd64.rock'
+    Exported to OCI archive 'chiselled-hello_latest_amd64.rock'

-The process might take a little while, but at the end, a new file named ``chisel-hello_1.0_amd64.rock`` will be present in the current directory.
+The process might take a little while, but at the end, a new file named ``chiselled-hello_latest_amd64.rock`` will be present in the current directory.
-That's your OpenSSL rock, in oci-archive format.
+That's your chiselled-hello rock, in oci-archive format.

 Run the rock in Docker
 ----------------------